amitevski/sf-film-locations/README.md

 ### Perequisites
 * node.js > 6

+Run `npm install` in the root folder to install the dependencies.

 ### running the app
 Run `npm start` for a prod server.
 Navigate to `http://localhost:3000/`.